pjlintw/Transformer-py/README.md

 # Transformer-py

-The repository works on fine-tuning Huggingface's Transformer-based models for POS tagging.
+The repository works on fine-tuning of the pre-trained Transformer-based models for Parts-of-speech (POS) tagging.
+We leverage `chtb_0223.gold_conll`, `phoenix_0001.gold_conll`, `pri_0016.gold_conll` and `wsj_1681.gold_conll` annotated file as dataset for fine-tuning.
+You.
 To reproduce the results, follow the steps bellow.

 ## Installation